hpi-swa/Squot/src/Squot.package/SquotPrimitiveValue.class/README.md

-I am a holder for primitive values like SmallIntegers, Characters, Booleans or UndefinedObject.
+I am a shadow for primitive values like SmallIntegers, Characters, Booleans or UndefinedObject.